 Under the ``linear representation hypothesis'', we assume that each observation $x^{(k)}$ is a linear transformation of the high‐level representations of a story’s background (BG), condition (CD), and ending (ED).
 We then apply \texttt{CREATOR} and \texttt{LiNGCReL} \citep{jin2024learning} to infer the latent features $\hat{y}^{(k)}$ and reconstruct the causal DAG $\hat{\mathcal{G}}$.

-Because true latent features are unavailable in real data, we query large language models during story generation to extract keywords for BG, CD, and ED as proxy ground truth (see Appendix~\ref{apdx:real-data} for generation and query details).
-Since both latent features and DAGs are identifiable only up to the equivalence $\sim_{\sur}$, we find the permutation over latent features that minimizes the error of predicting latent features with proxies (via training a neural net) as the latent features with meaningful ordering.
+Because true latent features are unavailable in real data, we query LLMs during story generation to extract keywords for BG, CD, and ED as proxy ground truth (see Appendix~\ref{apdx:real-data} for generation and query details).
+Since both latent features and DAGs are identifiable only up to equivalence $\sim_{\sur}$, we find the permutation over latent features that minimizes the error of predicting latent features with proxies (by training a neural net) as latent features with meaningful ordering.

-We evaluate each method by comparing its estimated DAG against the proxy ground truth; results are shown in Table~\ref{tab:llm_results}.
-In this experiment, \texttt{CREATOR} recovers the causal structure more accurately than \texttt{LiNGCReL}, though broader evaluation is needed before making definitive recommendations.
-Further details are provided in Appendix~\ref{apdx:real-data}.

-We remark that this case study only serves as a proof-of-concept exercise of \texttt{CREATOR}.
-Investigating how to apply or modify CRL methods like \texttt{CREATOR} to real-life problems, such as improving LLM interpretability and relevance in biological problems \citep{gao2025causal}, is a natural next step of our work.
+We evaluate each method by comparing its estimated DAG with the proxy ground truth; the results are shown in Table~\ref{tab:llm_results}.
+In this experiment, \texttt{CREATOR} recovers the causal structure more accurately than \texttt{LiNGCReL}, although a broader evaluation is needed before making definitive recommendations.
+More details are provided in Appendix~\ref{apdx:real-data}.
+We remark that this case study serves only as a proof-of-concept of \texttt{CREATOR}.
+Investigating how to apply or modify CRL methods like \texttt{CREATOR} to real-life problems, such as advancing our understanding in complex systems such as LLMs \citep{simon2026there} or genomics \citep{lopez2023learning, maizels2026gene, park2026causal}, is a natural next step of our work.